fullStackOasis/expressjs-demo-mongodb/README.md

 # Simple Expressjs Demo

+## Mongodb

+You must have Mongodb installed and running in order for this demo to work.
+[Instructions for installing Mongodb on Ubuntu are here.](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

+You can start Mongodb on Ubuntu by running `sudo systemctl start mongod`.

+## Run Expressjs

 Use node 14.16.0 by running `nvm use 14.16.0`.
 If there's an error, follow the output instructions, or search online.

 Checkout the repo if needed: `git clone git@github.com:fullStackOasis/expressjs-demo-mongodb.git`